mel0ndev/fortytwo-challenge/README.md

 Zero balances are handled in the code that renders the conditional dashboard, however I believe with the Alchemy API it counts the ETH in your wallet as WETH, and renders this as 0.
 Given more time, I would implement a button to allow for toggling of showing zero balances or not.
 I opted to show them here so you can view more data in the dashboard and get a feel for how it looks with more content.

 #### Pricing Tokens
 Given more time, I would use something like CoinGecko to fetch prices and then display them on the dashboard.
 I would then use the prices to update the total networth of the portfolio, and display this to the user.
+I am assuming that the Pulsar API return pricing information already, though I am not certain this is the case.

 #### Sorting
 During a refactor, I opted to remove a token sorting feature, where the user could sort their tokens by price.
 This was removed when I switched from fetching data on the client to the server, and I did not have enough time to put it back in.
 If I had more time, this would be a very good UX feature for the user.